christopher-silvey/Beckin-Google-Injector/README.md

 #### 1.0.1

-- Updated logged in tracking logic to treat “staff” as any user who can edit posts (administrators, editors, authors, contributors) and exclude them from tracking by default.
+- Updated logged in tracking logic to treat "staff" as any user who can edit posts (administrators, editors, authors, contributors) and exclude them from tracking by default.
 - Renamed the setting label and help text to talk about logged in staff instead of only administrators.
 - Updated README wording to reflect the staff behavior and clarify recommended settings.